endless-sky/endless-sky-wiki/wiki/PlayersManual.md

 Zoom view in or out | - / + or scroll wheel
 Assign group hotkey to selected escorts | Control / Command + number key Select group of escorts | number key
-Select escorts within a rectangle | left click + drag Tell escorts to move to location or target ship or asteroid | right click Get all escorts ready to jump | hold jump key
+Add group of escorts to selection | Shift + number key Select escorts within a rectangle | left click + drag Tell escorts to move to location or target ship or asteroid | right click Get all escorts ready to jump | hold jump key